-Disclaimer: If you’re a fan of modesty, one of the infallible ways to make your OS cleaner is to hide folders in Windows 10.
+Disclaimer: If you're a fan of modesty, one of the infallible ways to make your OS cleaner is to hide folders in Windows 10.
 Though Microsoft hides several folders by default, you may find that your drives fill up with rarely accessed content over time.
-In this blog, here we try to explain to you an easy way to show how to hide files in Windows 10 and how to view hidden files in Windows 10.
+This blog explains an easy way to hide files in Windows 10 and view hidden files in Windows 10.

 Nowadays, privacy is all that matters - passwords, keys, user approval; everything revolves around this concept, and it's for the best understanding of how many troubles have emerged recently.